Circular orbits in spherically symmetric spacetimes and BSW effect with nonzero force: Reissner-Nordstr o m metric

 The number of possible circular orbits for the given $y_{-}$ is presented in FIG. \ref{fig_6}.
 One can notice that with the increase of $y_{-}$, the value of $b$, required to have two or three roots, becomes higher.
 However, qualitatively, the diagram remains the same.
 The only significant difference happens for the extremal case, where an upper limit for the force (that was not present for a non-extremal black hole) appears.
 This is in agreement with the statements of Sec. \ref{hor} where we pointed out that for the extremal black hole the horizon value of acceleration is finite.

-The last thing we would like to investigate is the stability diagram (FIG. \ref{fig_7}).
+Also, we would like to investigate is the stability diagram (FIG. \ref{fig_7}).
 Here we present only the extreme case because the non-extremal RN solution only slightly differs from the Schwarzschild solution, and the only qualitatively interesting things appear only for the extremal case.
 From FIG. \ref{fig_7}, one can clearly see that the range of angular momenta and radial positions where the circular orbit is stable becomes broader.
 Moreover, the ISCO trajectory can be obtained for bigger values of both $y$ and $b$.
+What is interesting is that any circular particle close to the horizon remains unstable even though the force required to keep such a particle remains finite.

+The last thing we wish to investigate are the ISCO particles in the Reissner-Nordstr\"{o}m background.
+The resulting dependencies of the position of the ISCO on the force are presented in Fig. \ref{pic2_isco}.
+On this plot there are 5 curves that correspond to different parameters $y_{-}$, namely from blue curve to the red $y_{-}$ takes values $y_{-}=0,~y_{-}=0.25,~y_{-} =0.5,~y_{-}=0.75,~y_{-}=1$.
+These curves were obtained by the same algorithm as described in Sec. \ref{schw}.

+We can notice that as $y_{-}$ increases (which means that the black hole is closer to extremality), the corresponding curves have the same properties as the one in Fig. \ref{pic1_isco}, namely that for negative forces there exists a minimal value of radius for the ISCO particle, for a small positive force there are two ISCO trajectories and there exists a maximal limit of the force above which ISCO trajectories cannot exist.
+What is interesting is that as a black hole reaches extremality, the minimal ISCO radius increases and reaches $y=8/3$ for the extremal BH.
+Also, the position where the maximal force is achievable is shifted upward, reaching $y=16/3$ for extremal BH.
+Thus, we see that basically the presence of the new parameter (namely, the charge of a black hole) does not change the dependence of the position of ISCO qualitatively, only some numerical values change.